15 Best Small Towns in California (+ Things to Do There)

 Arcata

-Get to experience a curated selection of freshest local produce at Arcata Farmers’ Market.
+Get to experience a curated selection of the freshest local produce at Arcata Plaza Farmers’ Market.

-For family-friendly adventures, head to Humboldt State University Natural History Museum to take part in various educational programs, enjoy classic films and new releases in the historic Arcata Theater Lounge, or go kayaking, canoeing, and boating in Mad River Beach County Park.
+For family-friendly adventures, head to the Natural History Museum to take part in various educational programs, enjoy classic films and new releases in the historic Arcata Theater Lounge, or go kayaking, canoeing, and boating in Mad River Beach County Park.

 St. Helena, with its magnificent vineyards and five-star dining experiences, offers everything you need to make your visit a luxurious and unforgettable one.

-Explore St. Helena’s culinary scene at Market, Gott’s Roadside, Press, and discover the secret of award-winning wines at Duckhorn Vineyards, V. Sattui Winery, Del Dotto Estate Winery & Caves, or Beringer Vineyards.
+Explore St. Helena’s culinary scene at Market St. Helena, Gott’s Roadside, and PRESS Restaurant.
+Then head out and discover the secret of award-winning wines at Duckhorn Vineyards, V. Sattui Winery, Del Dotto Estate Winery & Caves, or Beringer Vineyards.

 St. Helena